-With three luxury camps in a private concession area in the east of Hwange, Wilderness Safaris is a great choice for walks in Zimbabwe’s largest park.
+With three luxury camps in a private concession area in the east of Hwange, the Wilderness company is a great choice for walks in Zimbabwe’s largest park.

 - Trip Outline

 The Linkwasha Concession preserves 14 600 square kilometres of woodlands and savannah in the east of Hwange National Park.
 It is an area rich in wildlife and with a variety of habitats and terrain that makes for interesting walking at any time of the year.
 With a choice of three camps clustered in the exclusive concession, Wilderness company is a good choice to mix game drives and walks at more than one camp in a single visit.